 Where we have collected the personal information based on your consent and we have no other lawful basis to continue with that processing, if you subsequently withdraw your consent then we will delete your personal information.
 However, please note that where you unsubscribe from our marketing communications, we will keep a record of your email address to ensure we do not send you marketing emails in future.

 8. Your Rights

-In addition to the rights above, you may be able to complain to a data protection authority if you think we have processed your personal information in a manner which is unlawful or breaches your rights.
+In addition to the rights above, you may be able to bring a complaint to a data protection authority if you think we have processed your personal information in a manner which is unlawful.
 If you have such concerns we request that you initially contact us (using the contact details above) so that we can investigate, and hopefully resolve, your concerns.